Cheney slams Trump at Capitol riot hearing

 Much of what she discussed purportedly showed that Trump continued to try to overturn his loss of the 2020 presidential election, even though he knew that he did not legitimately win.

-Cheney spoke in much greater detail about such evidence than even the panel’s chairman, U.S. Rep. Bennie Thompson, R-Miss., who had opened the hearing.
+Cheney spoke in much greater detail about such evidence than even the panel’s chairman, U.S. Rep. Bennie Thompson, R-Miss.

 As Thompson turned the hearing over to Cheney so she could give her opening remarks, he also took time to praise his congressional colleague.